A merger of faith communities from St. John, St. Columbkille, St. Joseph, and St. Ignatius.

 Haili’s Bio: Haili Gusa is a recent graduate of Central Michigan University where she studied Communication and Psychology.
 She works for Protect Life Michigan as their Training Coordinator.
 This organization serves high school students, college students, and young professionals in the state of Michigan to create passionate activists to end abortion.
 Last year alone the organization reached 316,543 people!
 Over the course of PLM’s history, students have gone on to lead pregnancy centers, work in public policy and law for the pro-life movement, and much more.
 Haili is grateful to work for an organization where she can equip and train pro-life young people to become leaders in the pro-life movement!

-For inclement weather: if one/more weekend Masses are cancelled, we will announce via parish Facebook page, email, and radio.
+For inclement weather: if one/more weekend Masses are cancelled, we will announce via parish Facebook page, email, radio, Flocknote.
 If school is cancelled, morning daily Masses at Ubly are not cancelled, but use good judgment.
 Evening daily Masses will still be offered if the roads are safe.
 Please use good judgment regarding the safety of travel.

 ENCOUNTER JESUS: Watch The Chosen Series: Watching or re-watching this series about Jesus is a fantastic way to celebrate Advent.
 Options for watching: